cchurch/api-docs/source/includes/_api_asset.md

 ## Get List of Images
 <!--===================================================================-->

-Get a list of objects, where each object contains the timestamp and type of a JPEG image
+Get a list of objects, where each object contains the type of event delivering the image and timestamp

 <aside class="notice">When formatting the request, either the 'end_timestamp' or 'count' parameter is required</aside>